CircumSpector/DS4WDocs/docs/guides/prevent-steam-conflict.md

                 - Enable the UDP server

-??? caution "Using ONLY Steam Input and disabling almost every DS4Windows functions"
+??? caution "Disabling almost every DS4Windows functions (use real controller directly with Steam Input or other app without interference)"

     === "Info"

         !!! info "For who this configuration might apply"

-            For those who want to use DS4Windows only to:
+            For those who want to use only Steam Input or are using apps with native support to DS4 controllers, but need DS4Windows to:

             - Check the controller's battery life
             - Check the controller's input latency